beakerbrowser/beaker/README.md

 ### Building from source

-Requires node 6 or higher.
-On Windows, you may need to use npm version 4, due to a bug in npm 5.
+Requires node 12 or higher.

 In Linux (and in some cases macOS) you need libtool, m4, autoconf, and automake: